 The French get onboard

 The Nautilus was developed in 1800 by another American.
 Robert Fulton even attracted the attention of Napolean Bonaparte.
-After a few test dives, this machine could reach a depth of just over 7.5 meters.
+After a few test drives, this machine could reach a depth of just over 7.5 meters.
 It could achieve speeds of 4 knots under hand-cranked propulsion alone.

 This craft would tow a bomb behind it, which was termed a torpedo.
 Interestingly, this term was coined after a fish that can kill its prey using electrocution.